 Phonics and Reading at Handale Primary School

 In the early stages of reading, we teach children to decode words using phonic skills as their main approach.
 Here at Handale, phonics is taught daily to all children in Nursery, Reception and Year 1.
 It is also taught in Year 2 (Phase 6/Spelling Rules) and intervention takes place throughout the year for those children re-sitting the phonic screening test.
 At Handale Primary School, we use Letters and Sounds consistently and accurately to teach children the letters of the alphabet and their matching sounds.
-We also use Jolly Phonics songs and actions to help us remember our sounds.

 The children are taught to read words by blending, which means merging all the sounds together to make a word.

 They are taught to spell words by segmenting, which means sounding out words and writing down the sounds they can hear.

 It is important that children learn to say the sounds correctly.
 This will make it easier to blend the sounds together to make words.

 The children also practise reading and spelling tricky words.
 These are ‘tricky’ because they cannot be phonetically sounded out.

 Alongside the daily phonics session, children practise their reading with books that match the phonics and the tricky words they know.
 We have ensured that our Phonics teaching informs our ‘Big Cat Collins’ reading book scheme.
 ‘Big Cat Collins’ books show a culminative progression in Phonics and matches closely to our ‘Letters and Sounds’ Phonics program.
 All staff are aware of the reading stage expectations for each year group and robust assessment systems are in place to ensure we accelerate learning and respond quickly to the needs of our lowest attaining pupils.